-Many dog owners complain that their dogs spend too much time digging in the yard.
-This common dog behavior problem can be extremely frustrating and is almost always a sign of a dog who is bored or understimulated.
+Dog owners often complain that their dogs spend too much time digging in the yard.
+This common dog behavior problem can be extremely frustrating and is almost always a sign of a dog who's bored or understimulated.

-Fortunately, there are some things you can do to stop dogs from digging, or at least, make it a less destructive habit.
+Fortunately, there are some things you can do to stop your dog from digging, or at least, make it a less-destructive habit.
+You'll be fighting the dog's instinct to dig and bury things, but there are ways to stop your dog from digging.

 Why Do Dogs Dig?